 - Recognise the importance of island impact assessments carried out by relevant authorities; and

 - To incorporate the contribution of transport to net zero goals into scrutiny throughout the inquiry.

 Conclusions and recommendations will be set out in a report to the Scottish Government and Transport Scotland, setting out the Committee’s views on how best to secure a state-funded ferry service that is future-proofed, compatible with Scotland’s net zero goals and will meet the needs of all service users, having regard in particular to the long-term sustainability of island communities.

-The Committee is keen to hear many different perspectives on what a modern ferry service should look like and is running a Call for Views.
+The Committee ran a call for views to hear different perspectives on what a modern ferry service should look like.

-The call for views closes on 26 August 2022 at midnight.
+The call for views closed on 26 August 2022 at midnight.

 28 June 2022

 The Committee heard from island ferry users' representatives— Sam Bourne, Chairman, Arran Ferry Action Group; Garry MacLean, Vice Convenor, Islay Community Council Ferry Committee; Margaret Morrison, Chair, Harris Transport Forum (HTF); Laurence Odie, Chairman, Yell Community Council; Joe Reade, Chair, Mull & Iona Ferry Committee; and Paul Riley, Transport Representative, Stronsay Community Council.

 The Committee heard from two of Scotland's independent ferry operators— Helen Inkster, Managing Director, Pentland Ferries and Gordon Ross, Managing Director, Western Ferries.